Thinktiv/capture-kickdrum/README.md

 ```
 All of the above examples are valid.

-This project isn't using breakpoints but if that changes in the future you can set the breakpoints in variablesandmixins.scss
+This project isn't using breakpoints but if that changes in the future, you can set the breakpoints in the variablesandmixins.scss file

-So padding at breakpoint 1 would be:
+Padding at breakpoint 1 would be:
 ```
 padding: vw(bp1, 24);
 ```